smolegz/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# AB-3 User Guide
+# LookMeUp User Guide

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+Welcome to LookMeUp, your one-stop desktop app that revolutionizes contacts management for NUS students in hall committees.
+Liking the speed and effectiveness of Command Line Interface (CLI) or visual simplicity of Graphical User Interface (GUI)?
+LookMeUp caters to your needs, it ensures that managing your contacts is quicker and more efficient than ever before.

+So say goodbye to traditional address book applications and say hello to the future of contact management with LookMeUp!

 <!-- * Table of Contents -->
 <page-nav-print />